 Aortic arch disease

 Some cardiac sources have much higher rates of initial and recurrent embolism.
 The more common sources will be reviewed.
 The Stroke Data Bank7 in 1992 divided potential sources of brain embolism into strong sources (prosthetic valves, atrial fibrillation [AF], endocarditis, sick sinus syndrome, ventricular aneurysm, akinetic segments, mural thrombi, cardiomyopathy, and diffuse ventricular hypokinesia) and weak sources (myocardial infarct > 6 months old, aortic and mitral stenosis and regurgitation, congestive failure, mitral valve prolapse, mitral annulus calcification, and hypokinetic ventricular segments).
 Patients who have these weak sources are now often lumped within a category called cryptogenic stroke or cryptogenic embolism.
 The sources then deemed weak were frequent findings in patients who did not have brain embolism.
 Research is now directed into defining the frequency of these sources and identifying ways to determine in which patients they are the embolic source and in whom they are incidental findings.
 The risk of embolism varies within individual cardiac abnormalities depending on many factors.
 For example, in patients with AF, associated heart disease, patient age, duration, chronic versus intermittent fibrillation, and atrial size all influence embolic risk.
 The presence of a potential cardiac source of embolism does not mean that a stroke was caused by an embolus from the heart.
 Coexistent occlusive cerebrovascular disease is common.
-In the Lausanne Stroke Registry, among patients with potential cardiac embolic sources, 11% of patients had severe cervicocranial vascular occlusive disease (> 75% stenosis) and 40% had mild to moderate stenosis proximal to brain infarcts.5
+In the Lausanne Stroke Registry, among patients with potential cardiac embolic sources, 11% of patients had severe cervicocranial vascular occlusive disease (> 75% stenosis) and 40% had mild-to-moderate stenosis proximal to brain infarcts.5

-Persistent and paroxysmal ...
+Persistent and paroxysmal AF is ...